 Travel is a covered expense only in the circumstances set forth in this section.
-Travel for transplant services is set forth in section 3.5.24, Transplant Services.
+Travel for SurgeryPlus benefits is set forth in section 3.5.24, SurgeryPlus Benefits.
+Travel for transplant services is set forth in section 3.5.245, Transplant Services.